cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 }
 ```

 So now when we do an import from `/web_modules` TypeScript knows to resolve the imports from `node_modules`.

-Moreover I had to add `inlineSourceMap` and `inlineSources` to true in order to be able to debug with breakpoints.
+Moreover, I had to add `inlineSourceMap` and `inlineSources` to true in order to be able to debug with breakpoints.

 My whole `tsconfig.json` configuration is this:

 ```json
 {